Factbox - Europe's path to approving strengthened bailout fund

 The agreement will allow the European Financial Stability Facility to give precautionary loans on strict conditionality to countries under attack on bond markets and to buy sovereign bonds on the secondary market based on a European Central Bank assessment of exceptional circumstances.

-The 440-billion-euro (385 billion-pound) EFSF will also be allowed to lend governments money to recapitalise banks.
+The 440-billion-euro (384-billion-pound) EFSF will also be allowed to lend governments money to recapitalise banks.
 The same powers will be given to the future permanent European Stability Mechanism, which takes over from the EFSF in mid-2013.

 Here is an overview of plans to approve the new rules in selected euro zone countries.